 The debtors figure included in the accounts for Council Tax and Business Rates (NNDR) includes an estimation for those debts that may not be recovered.
 The bad debt calculation is completed by each billing authority (12 Districts and 1 Unitary) and returned to us as the precepting authority to enable us to account for our share.
 An impairment allowance of £2.88m has been set aside in relation to Council Tax debts that may not be received and £325k in relation to Business Rates debts that may not be received.
 A provision of £1.26m has been set aside for business rate appeals that have yet to be determined.
-Any variation in actual recovery of Council Tax or Business Rates would affect the final collection fund surplus/deficit position, in particular the financial impact on the cost of living crisis may affect residents ability to pay.
+Any variation in actual recovery would affect the final collection fund surplus/deficit position.
 This in turn would impact on future year's budgets when recognised in line with statutory requirements.